ktorio/ktor/README.md

 extent without actually doing any networking.
 It provides easy way to test an application without mocking too much stuff, and still achieve good performance while validating application calls.
 Running integration tests with a real embedded web server are of course possible, too.

+## JetBrains Product

+Ktor is an official [JetBrains](https://jetbrains.com) product and is primarily developed by the team at JetBrains, with contributions from the community.

 ## Documentation